akerber47/akerber47.github.io/study.md

 Major study books:
 - Hastie et al, The Elements of Statistical Learning
-  - Ch 1-16, all exercises complete
+  - Ch 1-16, all theory exercises complete
 - Grimmet & Stirzaker, Probability and Random Processes
   - Ch 5-6, 12-13
   - a few selected exercises and problems